-This article lists down some of the best activities and tours in the Turkistan region of Kazakhstan.
+If you’re interested to visit Kazakhstan, here’s our article listing down some of the best activities and tours in the Turkistan region of the country.
 “Turkistan” (sometimes Turkestan) refers to both the city and the greater region.
 For most of its recent history, the region was called South Kazakhstan until it was officially renamed to Turkistan region in 2018.

 After the prayer, the man emerged from the hall, walked in my direction, and started a conversation with me in the vernacular.
 After four days in Kazakhstan, I had gotten used to being mistaken as a local, so I politely said I could not understand.
 I caught the word Thailand in his next question, so I answered that I was from the Philippines.